Digitaler-Impfnachweis/covpass-android/README.md

 We avoid unnecessary indirections and abstraction layers as long as a simple combination of the IDE's refactoring operations can trivially introduce those layers later.

 We use lifecycle-aware, reactive, demand-driven programming.
-See [UI, reactivity, events](#ui-reactivity-events) for more details and sample code.
+See [UI, reactivity, error handling, events](#ui-reactivity-error-handling-events) for more details and sample code.

+Important architectural concerns and pitfalls that have to be taken care of in the whole codebase are abstracted away instead of plastering the code with error-prone copy-paste logic.
+This includes error handling, correct lifecycle handling and even trivial things like setting view bindings to null in `onDestroyView`.
+Everything is automated as much as possible behind simple APIs, so mistakes become less likely and complexity is kept low.
+As long as you follow these APIs you're on the safe side, avoiding Android's pitfalls.

 ### Dependency injection